teuben/nemo/scripts/csh/mkmh97.md

 the exception there is no syntax or validity of the keyword checking!
 Use **--help** as the first keyword to get up to date information on the keywords and their defaults.

-1. r0=0.77*2*10=15.4 so we should take the easy 16

-2. dt=1/128, which is really kmax=7, we took 6.

-3. eps=1/32, we took 0.05 though, should be 0.03125

-4. nbody=4096.
-We took 1,000 as default

 As in NEMO, units are virial units.

-1. **run=**:  run directory name, plus the name used in all the derived filenames, e.g. run0, which then creates files like run0/run0.1 and run0/run0.4.log etc.  Warning: if you specify an already used simulation, the integration step is skipped, but the analysis is done with whatever analysis parameters are given again.
+1. **run=**:  run directory name, also the name used in all the derived filenames.
+For example with run=run0, you would see files like run0/run0.1 and run0/run0.4.log etc.  Warning: if you specify an already used simulation, the integration step is skipped, but the analysis is done with whatever analysis parameters are given again. [run0]

 2. **nbody=**: number of bodies per plummer sphere.
 Notice that nbody=1 is also allowed, allowing you to check on Kepler orbits.
-[1000]
+[2048]

-3. **m=**: mass of the 2nd galaxy where the first galaxy has fixed mass=1
+3. **m=**: mass of the 2nd galaxy where the first galaxy has fixed mass=1   [1]

 4. **em=**: use equal mass particles?
 By default, each system has same number of particles, even if their massed are different.
+[0]

 4. **step=**: step time when full snapshots are stored.
 1 is probably ok, for movies you probably need 0.1.
 For very large values of nbody a larger value for the step